Competitions - why they help your teen build skills - and deadlines for entry

 - 3 min read

-If you’re looking for other things your teen can do that they’ll enjoy, will build character, develop their skills and help them stand out during interviews, take a look at The Parents’ Guide to Developing Skills and Character.
+If you’re looking for other things your teen can do that they’ll enjoy, that will build character, develop their skills and help them stand out during interviews, take a look at The Parents’ Guide to Developing Skills and Character.

-2026 Competitions
+2026 competitions

 Art

-Business / economics
+Business and economics

-Young Economist of the Year - deadline tbc July 2026 (years 10 -13)
+Young Economist of the Year - deadline tbc, July 2026 (Years 10-13).

 Gaming

-BAFTA Young Game Designers - registration open, deadline tbc (age 10 - 18)
+BAFTA Young Game Designers - registration open, deadline tbc (age 10-18).

 Geography

-Young Geographer of the Year - run via schools, details to be released in Apr (age 14-16 and 16-18)
+Young Geographer of the Year - run via schools, details to be released in April (age 14-16 and 16-18).

-https://lgbtplushistorymonth.co.uk/badge-comp/ - Design the LGBT+ History Month Badge for 2027.
+LGBT+ History Month Badge Competition - design the LGBT+ History Month badge for 2027.
 Ages 5-18.
-Opens May, deadline tbc
+Opens May, deadline tbc.

-Childnet Film Competition – deadline tbc likely Jun (age 11 - 19)
+Childnet Film Competition - deadline tbc, likely June (age 11-19).

-RSPCA photography competition – opens early May 2026, deadline tbc likely August (age 12-15 or 16-18)
+RSPCA photography competition - opens early May 2026, deadline tbc, likely August (age 12-15 or 16-18).

-Wimbledon Shorts – opens shortly, deadline tbc likely Jul 2026 (under 25)
+Wimbledon Shorts - opens shortly, deadline tbc, likely Jul 2026 (under 25).

 Literature

-Author of Tomorrow – opens early 2026, deadline tbc (age 16 - 21)
+Author of Tomorrow - opens early 2026, deadline tbc (age 16-21).

 Music

-BBC Young composer - register by noon 02 Feb (age 12 - 18), entry deadline 16 Mar.
+BBC Young Composer - register by noon 2 Feb (age 12-18), entry deadline 16 Mar.
 Awards 16 Apr.

-Big Bang Competition (for STEM) – now open, deadline 4 Mar (age 11-19)
+Big Bang Competition (for STEM) - now open, deadline 4 Mar (age 11-19).

 IEA Budget Challenge - deadline 30 Jan 2026.
 Finals take place in Mar 2026.